agormp/seqconverter/README.md

 ## Availability

-The seqconverter source code is available on GitHub: https://github.com/agormp/seqconverter and can be installed from PyPI: https://pypi.org/project/seqconverter/
+The seqconverter source code is available on GitHub: https://github.com/agormp/seqconverter.
+The executable can be installed from PyPI: https://pypi.org/project/seqconverter/

 ## Installation